113ll3/Ibmclouddocscli/reference/ibmcloud/bx_cli.md

 {: #ibmcloud_cf_install}

 Install the Cloud Foundry CLI for the {{site.data.keyword.cloud_notm}} CLI, or update an existing installation.

-Cloud Foundry CLI 6.50 and later have a [known log cache issue](https://github.com/cloudfoundry/cli/releases/tag/v6.50.0) that prevents some commands from working, such as `cf logs` and `cf push`.
-Until this is fixed, install version 6.49.0 by running `ibmcloud cf install -v 6.49.0`.
-{: note}

 ```
 ibmcloud cf install [-v, --version VERSION] [--restore] [-f, --force]